 In 2020, the 3-week period started on October 13, 2020 at noon and ended on November 3, 2020 at noon.

-2021 will not have an intake period.
-Instead, applicants will be selected from the remaining 2020 pool.
+2021 did not have an intake period.
+Instead, applicants were selected from the remaining 2020 pool.

 How will eligible candidates be chosen?